Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 - Crawling at the expected times.

-Babies and children who show difficulties moving parts of their bodies, seem unusually stiff or too floppy compared to peers, or favor one side of their bodies could benefit from physiotherapy treatment.
+Babies and children who show difficulties moving parts of their bodies, seem unusually stiff or too floppy compared to peers, or favour one side of their bodies could benefit from physiotherapy treatment.

-A pediatric physiotherapist can assess your baby’s needs by observing how they move and examining their muscle tone and strength.
-They also check for conditions like torticollis, where the baby’s head tilts to one side due to muscle tightness, or plagiocephaly, known as flat head syndrome.
+A paediatric physiotherapist can assess your baby’s needs by observing their movements, muscle tone and strength.
+They also check for conditions like torticollis, where the baby’s head tilts to one side due to muscle tightness, plagiocephaly, or flat head syndrome.

 Signs Your Child May Benefit from Physiotherapy

 Identifying the signs that your child may need physiotherapy can be crucial for their development.
-Early intervention often leads to better outcomes in a child’s growth and motor skill development.
+Early intervention often leads to better child growth and motor skill development outcomes.

-- Your child shows delays in reaching developmental milestones like sitting, crawling, or walking.
+- Your child delays reaching developmental milestones like sitting, crawling, or walking.

-- They seem to favor one side of their body more than the other, indicating a possible imbalance or weakness.
+- They favour one side of their body more than the other, indicating a possible imbalance or weakness.

 - You notice your baby has a flat spot on their head (plagiocephaly) or a tight neck muscle (torticollis), which affects how they turn their head.